gerryd/cookbook/content/basics/ingredients/flour.md

 ## Examples

-As I often find myself looking this up in a hurry when I find myself without self-rising flour, here's some examples.
+As I often find myself looking this up in a hurry when I find myself without self-rising flour, here are some examples.

 - 125 g flour
 - 3.75 g baking powder